slatedocs/slate/source/includes/markdown/_12-app-server.html.md

 App Servers define their own paths.
 During the lifecycle of a Webhook or UI Hook, apps will need to declare the endpoints for Asana.
 For Webhooks, this happens when you create a new webhook.
-For Platform UI, some UI Hooks are declared on App Creation while others are dynamically declared in responses to requests from Asana.
+For Workflow Apps, some UI Hooks are declared on App Creation while others are dynamically declared in responses to requests from Asana.

 You should test/debug your App Server with a tool like [Postman](https://www.postman.com/) or